Can I Get a Free Cruise Cabin or Other Perks—and What’s Included?

 A strong casino cruise comp usually includes:

-- Some form of onboard casino incentive
+- Some form of onboard casino incentive, such as free play or drinks while gambling

-Where Gamblers Host Fits In
+Where GamblersHost Fits In

-- What adjustments improve future offers
+- Which changes in structure can improve future offers